naimo84/node-red-contrib-pi-hole-remote/README.md

 $ npm install node-red-contrib-pi-hole-remote
 ```

-Or search for ical-events in the manage palette menu
+Or search for pi-hole-remote in the manage palette menu

 Then run